Our chargers are easy to install and require no earth rods. Install templates are on the packaging as well as technical support guides.

 Yes, you can.
 With an S&P charger you can include the Home Energy Manager within your purchase, this will allow the installer to set a limit that will not be exceeded and therefore will protect your supply fuse.

-Tethered mode allows the user to permanently lock the plug into the charger unless disabled, you may use this mode to prevent cable theft or just for added convenience.
+With an untethered charger, tethered mode allows you to lock the cable into the charger so that it cannot be removed.
+You can use this mode to prevent cable theft or just for added convenience.

 This is controlled by the vehicle and not the charging equipment, in most cases unlocking the vehicle manually will release the plug, however if this does not work you may need to check your vehicle handbook or speak to your dealer.